Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

 Bug fixed in 1.7.0.0:
+- NEW FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder)
 - NEW FEATURE (Denis): Feature to search and replace a set of brick type by another one.
 - NEW FEATURE (Alban): The connection points are now configurable and extendable in an XML file
 - NEW FEATURE (Alban): Display the general info on top of the map (this can be disabled in the option settings)